bediger4000/mediocre-sudoku-solver/README.md

 ### Other things it can do

-It can definitely read ".sdk" format inputs
+It can definitely read ".sdk" format inputs.

+It can write out only the final solution using the "-f" flag:

+    ./sudoku -f < tests/16 > 16x
+    ./sudoku < 16x

+This is useful for testing solutions against known good answers.

 #### PostScript representations